haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 	- Water_Pumps.geojson.
 This shows the location of water pumps.
 The file type – a geojson – is an-other standard for representing geographical features, commonly used to transmit data in web applications.
 	- Snow-cholera-map-1_modified.tif, a raster showing a map of the area in 1854.

-3. Open QGIS on your computer and start a new project.
+2. Open QGIS on your computer and start a new project.
 Save it with a new name under the folder for this exercise.

-4. Import the Study_Area.shp file, to add it to your map project.
-Change the symbology to make the study area hollow by right-clicking the layer, choosing Properties, and then changing the Symbology.
+3. Import the Study_Area.shp file, to add it to your map project.
+Change the symbology to make the study area hollow (no fill, only borders)

-5. Let’s bring in some Google Earth data into our map using XYZ tiles to give the map some more context (Figure 1).
+4. Let’s bring in some Google Earth data into our map using XYZ tiles to give the map some more context (Hint: Exercise 2 step 3)

-	- If you haven’t connected to Google Earth, right-click XYZ tiles and choose New Connection
-	- Give it a name (like Google Satellite), and enter the URL for the data: https://mt1.google.com/vt/lyrs=s&x={x}&y={y}&z={z}
-	- Press OK and then double-click the Google Satellite in the browser window.
-The layer will then show up in the layer panel and in your map.
+- Figure 1
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJ4MTV3V05CSzZKRHc3Vml2Ijp7In
 N0YXJ0IjoxOTk1LCJlbmQiOjIwMTQsInRleHQiOiIjIyBEQVRB